How To Teach Your Children About Personal Finance

 And, just like a regular bank, always give them the option to withdraw the money from the parent bank and spend it as they choose.
 If they do, they’ll hopefully regret the foregone savings and interest.
-Track this on a shared spreadsheet where they can see their balance and the accrued interest and maybe they’ll even learn about spreadsheets and the magic of compound interest.
+Track this on a shared spreadsheet where they can see their balance and maybe they’ll even learn about spreadsheets and the magic of compound interest.

 For teenagers who have reportable income, there is no better way to save than a Roth IRA as that money will grow tax-exempt forever.
-And, they won’t see it in their checking account waiting to be spent.
+And, they won’t see it in their checking account tempting them to spend it.
 How do you encourage them to put this money away?
 Incentivize them by offering to make a matching contribution (just as some employers do with 401Ks).

 How big of a match?
 My same glib answer as above: whatever it takes to get them to accept the offer.
 For example, one of my daughters quickly valued the incentive but the other had no interest in a Roth IRA, with or without a match.
 With the second one, I had to go higher.
 This is what makes parenting fun.